gautamgc17/Health-CheckUp/README.md

 python manage.py createsuperuser
 ```

-- Run the server code.
+- Insert some dummy doctor data into the sqlite database and then finally run the server code.

 ```
 python manage.py runserver